thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 10: Solved State

 - 10f) [CORRESPONDING] The misalignment limits are selected so that they provide a natural cutoff between one state of a puzzle (without penalty) and a state one move away.
-- 10f) Examples of judging misalignments
+- 10f) [CORRESPONDING] Examples of judging misalignments:

 Solved = no penalty
 Misalignment <= 45 degrees: Solved, with penalty